openthread/ot-docs/site/en/guides/border-router/espressif-esp32.md

 Espressif provides an [ESP Border Router Board](https://www.espressif.com/en/news/Thread_Border_Router_Certification) which integrates the host SoC (ESP32-S3) and the RCP (ESP32-H2) into one module.

+You only need to connect the board to the ESP32-S3 (main SoC) port.
+The main SoC automatically programs the Thread co-processor.

 ## Hardware platforms

 <figure>